-Today we're going to show you five high-quality VPNs for Linux users.
+This article is for all you security-conscious folks who stepped outside the mainstream and run Linux.
+We're going to look at five high-quality VPNs for Linux users.
 Each one has a Linux app that can protect your online traffic against attacks that even the most secure Linux distro can't stop.
 That's because the attacks a VPN prevents occur outside your system, in its connections to the internet.

 You need a VPN to defend against those kinds of attacks.
 Encrypting internet traffic between your system and VPN servers provides security for your personal data.
 At the same time, hiding your IP address with a VPN will protect your privacy while also allowing you to defeat geo-blocking.

 Investing in a VPN for Linux is a smart decision, but it isn't a particularly easy one.
 In years past, simply finding quality Linux VPN services was a challenge.
 Today, however, there are several quality Linux VPN services available and the problem becomes choosing the best Linux VPN for your needs.

 In this article, we will examine the best Linux VPNs and also provide you with important information to help you make the best decision.

 No Linux VPN is perfect for everyone

 One of the drawbacks of being a Linux user is that your choice of VPNs is somewhat limited.
 There are fewer VPN providers that support Linux than there are for Windows or Mac operating systems.
 And for many of them, it seems like Linux support is an afterthought or a checklist item more than a priority.

 Perhaps that is why many Linux client designs have limited feature sets and rely on the terminal and its CLI (command line interface), rather than a desktop app or GUI (graphical user interface).
 Most Linux VPNs are also hard to install, again requiring you to use the terminal and CLI rather than the Ubuntu Software app.